rocky-linux/documentation/docs/desktop/gnome/flatpak.md

 Flathub is a web resource for obtaining or submitting desktop packages.

-To browse the Flathub, visit <https://flathub.org/>.
+To browse Flathub, visit <https://flathub.org/>.
 A huge list of curated desktop packages exists here, nicely divided into categories.

 ## Using Flathub with Flatpak